 While French is the official language in Dijon, you'll find many people in museums, restaurants, and hotels who can understand and speak basic English.
 Learning a few French phrases will definitely enhance your experience, but you shouldn't be discouraged if you don't speak the language fluently.

-Travel Tips for Dijon
+Travel Tips for Arrondissement of Dijon